Marketing Agent

 A true AI marketing agent is defined by one thing: it can understand, reason, and act on a deep and dynamic body of knowledge.
 The revolution isn't automating SDR tasks.
 It's having an AI that actually knows your product as well as your best sales engineer.

-That number surprised even us at first, but it makes complete sense.
+That number surprised even us at first.
+But it makes complete sense.
 When you remove the friction of typing and the awkwardness of talking to a human sales rep you've never met, the most natural thing in the world is to just speak.
-Buyers tell the AI exactly what they need — their use case, their pain points, their timeline — in a two-minute voice conversation that would have taken fifteen minutes of form-fills and email ping-pong.
+Buyers tell the AI exactly what they need — use case, pain points, timeline — in a two-minute voice conversation that would have taken fifteen minutes of form-fills and email ping-pong.

 What This Looks Like in Practice